vbedida79/intel-dgpu-kmod-prototype/README.md

 # intel-dgpu-kmod-prototype
-This prototype running on OCP-4.10.17 cluster. after you login the cluster with cluster-adminstrator user Run dGPU drivers building
+This prototype runs on OCP-4.10.17 cluster.

+after you login the cluster with cluster-adminstrator user

+Run dGPU drivers building

-$ oc apply -f 0000-buildconfig.yaml
+`$ oc apply -f 0000-buildconfig.yaml`